IsaacV10/Honeypot-Repo/README.md

 # SSH & Web Honeypot
-A modular, graphic-based honeypot written in Python that supports SSH and HTTP and is deployed on AWS EC2.
+A Research honeypot written in Python that supports SSH and HTTP and is deployed on AWS EC2.
 Using Paramiko for SSH emulation, it simulates a vulnerable Linux server to capture IPs, usernames, passwords, and attacker commands for logging and analysis.
+The main goal of this project is to learn how malicious actors attack vulnerable servers and to analyze their methods.

 ## Features
 - Logs IP addresses, login attempts, and shell commands